 In an RAC it is enough to create the user only once since it will be saved to the shared database.
 The plug-in with its configuration file must however be installed on every node.

 For the monitoring, the SCAN Listeners should not be used as Hosts in Checkmk, rather the nodes themselves should be used.
 Only then can it be ensured that an access over the plug-in will function.

 Here as well there are services which must be configured as Clustered Services:

 6. Using the ORACLE Wallet

 The user data was formerly always stored in the plug-in's configuration file.
-Not least this had the disadvantage that the data was stored unencrypted – not only in Check_MK, but also on the database server.
-Even if the permissions for the configuration file on the database server had been appropriately defined, the access data had nevertheless left the server and could be found on the Check_MK-Server.
+Not least this had the disadvantage that the data was stored unencrypted – not only in Checkmk, but also on the database server.
+Even if the permissions for the configuration file on the database server had been appropriately defined, the access data had nevertheless left the server and could be found on the Checkmk-Server.

 In order to address this problem, Oracle provides the ‘Wallet’, in which the access data can be stored in an encrypted format.
-Check_MK can use this wallet, so that this access data no longer needs to be made known in the configuration file, and generally only needs to made known to the database administrator.
-For this first you or the nominated database administrator will need to the create a wallet on the database server:
+Checkmk can use this wallet, so that this access data no longer needs to be made known in the configuration file, and generally only needs to made known to the database administrator.
+For this first wallet you or the nominated database administrator will need to the create a wallet on the database server:

 root@linux# mkstore -wrl /etc/check_mk/oracle_wallet -create